Education - Advocacy - Research - Support

 We can help you become an 'expert patient'

 By putting the pieces together, many patients become 'experts' as they learn a set of life skills to cope with and manage their chronic conditions.
 As a discerning patient learn the elements of how to locate and refer only to high quality evidence-based education.
 Our websites should be your first reference as we do the work for you.
 Increasing evidence shows that with proper support, people with a chronic condition can take the lead in managing their condition which improves their health, quality of life, and reduces incapacity.

-Each of these sites provide reliable, up to date, evidence based health education resources to support and educate members of our Australian kidney community.
-We rank highly against our peers, in both Australian and global kidney communities.
+Each site provides reliable, up to date, evidence based health education resources to support and educate members of our Australian kidney community.
+Our sites rank highly against both Australian and global kidney communities.
 For more details about our kidney health education resources and authorship refer to Legal & Copyright>

 Our Kidney Health Australia - Website Advisory and Editorial team

 This site complies with HONcode standard for trustworthy health information: verify here>

 Kidney Health Australia is an approved health partner of

 Find out how to research health information online